Chronic kidney disease: Stages

 The term "non-dialysis-dependent chronic kidney disease" (NDD-CKD) is a designation used to encompass the status of those persons with an established CKD who do not yet require the life-supporting treatments for kidney failure known as kidney replacement therapy (RRT, including maintenance dialysis or kidney transplantation).
-The condition of individuals with CKD, who require either of the two types of kidney replacement therapy (dialysis or transplant), is referred to as the end-stage kidney disease (ESKD).
+The condition of individuals with CKD, who require either of the two types of kidney replacement therapy (dialysis or transplant), is referred to as end-stage kidney disease (ESKD).
 Hence, the start of the ESKD is practically the irreversible conclusion of the NDD-CKD.
-Even though the NDD-CKD status refers to the status of persons with earlier stages of CKD (stages 1 to 4), people with advanced stage of CKD (stage 5), who have not yet started kidney replacement therapy, are also referred to as NDD-CKD.
+Even though the NDD-CKD status refers to the status of persons with earlier stages of CKD (stages 1 to 4), people with advanced stages of CKD (stage 5), who have not yet started kidney replacement therapy, are also referred to as NDD-CKD.

 Management

-Apart from controlling other risk factors, the goal of therapy is to slow down or halt the progression of CKD.
-Control of blood pressure and treatment of the original disease are the broad principles of management.
+Chronic kidney disease (CKD) is a serious condition often linked to diabetes and high blood pressure.
+There is no cure, but a combination of lifestyle changes and medications can help slow its progression.
+This might include a plant-dominant diet with less protein and salt, medications to control blood pressure and sugar, and potentially newer anti-inflammatory drugs.
+Doctors may also focus on managing heart disease risk, preventing infections, and avoiding further kidney damage.
+While dialysis may eventually be needed, a gradual transition can help preserve remaining kidney function.
+More research is ongoing to improve CKD management and patient outcomes.